MicrosoftDocs/msteams-docs/msteams-platform/resources/dev-preview/developer-preview-features.md

 ---
 # Features in the Public Developer Preview for Microsoft Teams

-As of 04/26/2018 these are the new features in Developer Preview.
+As of 04/26/2018 these are the features in Developer Preview.
+These features are still in development and may change before they are released publicly.

 When new items are added they will be listed here.
-These features are still in development and may change before they are released publicly.

 ## Adding tabs and bots to groups

 Tabs and bots can now be added to groups in teams.
-In the past they could only be added to channel and personal (bot to user) conversations.
+In the past they could only be added to channels and personal (bot to user) conversations.

 This feature allows you to: